ADHD Medical Documentation Guidelines

 A Qualified Professional Must Conduct the Evaluation

-Professionals who diagnose of ADHD must be qualified to do so.
+Professionals who diagnose ADHD must be qualified to do so.
 The professional should have appropriate training and relevant experience in the differential diagnosis of ADHD.
 If multiple diagnoses are given, the professional must be qualified to make all diagnoses.
 NCBE will not grant accommodations based on medical documentation from family members of an applicant because of the inherent conflict of interest.

 The Diagnosis and Current Functional Limitations Must be Substantiated